michieltjampens/dcafs/docs/logic/MathParser.md

 The next step works with this `parts` collection.

-### 4. Splitting the functional parts in groups of three
+### 4. Splitting the operand/value parts in groups of three

 This step involves further dividing the `String` elements in groups of two values/refs and an operand.
 For this an `ArrayList<String[]>` called `results` is used to store the groups.
 The order of the elements is altered